k8ssandra/k8ssandra-operator/docs/content/en/tasks/monitor/metrics-endpoints/_index.md

         enabled: false
 ```

+**Note:** The new metrics endpoint is only available for Cassandra 3.11.13 and above in the 3.11 branch, and Cassandra 4.0.4 and above in the 4.0 branch.

 While MCAC can work with Kubernetes, it wasn’t designed for it.
 Over the past couple years, we listed some inefficiencies and pain points which eventually led to a redesign.

 ### collectd